 Microbiome in health and disease

-There are trillions of microbes living inside and on the surface of your body, altogether they are call the microbiome and are vital to your health and fighting disease.
+There are trillions of microbes living inside and on the surface of your body, altogether they are called the microbiome and are vital to your health and fighting disease.

 Since the microbiome was first recognised in the late 1990s, scientists have identified more than 2,000 microbial species from the largest microbiome, in the gut.
 The skin, bladder and genitals also harbour microbiome populations.